 While most people come to Dollywood to ride its thrilling roller coasters and watch its world-class shows, some folks make a pilgrimage to the theme park to enjoy an entirely different activity: eating.
-There is no shame in pigging out at Dollywood because the park boasts some of the tastiest food you will find anywhere.
+There is no shame in visiting Dollywood restaurants because the park boasts some of the tastiest food you will find anywhere.
 Whether you’re in the mood for a meal or a snack, the food at Dollywood does not disappoint.
 In fact, the Golden Ticket Awards (which are like the Oscars for theme parks) has honored Dollywood with the prize for Best Food four times!

 What separates Dollywood’s food from the typical theme park fare is its commitment to old-fashioned country cooking.
 The park uses the same time-honored culinary traditions that have been employed for generations by Smoky Mountain residents.
-To help you make the most of your next vacation in Pigeon Forge, Timber Tops Cabin Rentals has put together a guide to the best food at Dollywood.
+To help you make the most of your next vacation in Pigeon Forge, we have put together a guide to the best food at Dollywood.

 1. Cinnamon Bread